sujith-eag/personal-site/content/docs/c/ds_qp/unit_4_q_answered copy.md

 Final Heap after reheap down: `[20, 15, 10, 5]`

+____

-ReheapDown is then used to maintain the heap property by moving the element down the tree until it reaches the correct position.
+Reheap Down is then used to maintain the heap property by moving the element down the tree until it reaches the correct position.

+Reheap up is then used to maintain the heap property by moving the element up the tree until it reaches the correct position.
+This follows a path from the new leaf to the to the root untill either it reaches the root or reaches a position i such that value in the parent position `i/2` is at least as large as the value to be inserted.

+Since heap is a CBT, with n elements, it has a height of `log(n+1)`. this means the loop to insert the node will iterate `log(n)` times hence the complexity of insertion is `O(log(n))`

+which is similar for heap down also which is heap deletion.

 ____